nerodrakar/PAREPY/quickStart_.md

        └── your_problem.ipynb # or your_problem.py
        └── other files
 ```
 <p align="justify">The <code>of_file.py</code> file should contain the objective function of the problem.
-The <code>your_problem</code> file is the file that will contain the call to the main function and other settings necessary for the use of the algorithm.
-An example the file structures is shown below:</p>
+The <code>your_problem</code> file is the file that will contain the call to the main function and other settings necessary for the use of the algorithm.</p>

-Structural example
-{: .label .label-blue }

-<p align="justify">See this example on the Learning page:</p>